Digital Nomad Life in Saudi Arabia

 What are the pros and cons of living in Saudi Arabia?

 "Expats and digital nomads living in Saudi Arabia appreciate the country's rich culture and history, as well as its modern infrastructure and amenities.
 They also enjoy the low cost of living, as well as the fact that the country is a tax-free zone.
 On the other hand, some expats and digital nomads may find the country's strict laws and regulations, as well as its conservative culture, to be restrictive.
-Additionally, the lack of nightlife and entertainment options can be a downside for some," explained one expat living in Saudi Arabia.
+Additionally, the lack of nightlife and entertainment options can be a downside for some," said one member in Saudi Arabia.

 Get Quote